Argus Corporation

-The Argus Corporation was an investment holding company based in Toronto, Ontario.
+Argus Corporation Limited was an investment holding company based in Toronto, Ontario.
 During the 1960s and 1970s, it was the most powerful and best known conglomerate in Canada, at one time controlling the companies making up 10 percent of all shares traded daily on the Toronto Stock Exchange.

 At its height in the 1970s, it was a true conglomerate with many unrelated businesses.
 Among these were Dominion grocery stores, Orange Crush soft drinks, Massey Ferguson farm machinery, Domtar wood products and Carling O'Keefe breweries.

 The company was purchased by Conrad Black in 1978.
 Black and his associates sold off most of the Argus assets by 1985, and by 2005 Argus contained only one asset and was itself wholly owned by Black's Ravelston Corporation.
 Due to the fallout of ongoing lawsuits, Ravelston went bankrupt in 2008, and Argus disappeared.

 History

 Argus was founded as an investment holding company in 1945 by E. P. Taylor with minority partners Colonel W. Eric Phillips, Wallace McCutcheon, Bud McDougald, and other less influential investors.
 The company was formed through Taylor's brewery empire, Canadian Breweries Limited, which was later known as Carling O'Keefe, and which Argus took control over.
 Argus was also set up with the support of the American Atlas Corporation, itself a holding company.

 In 1958, Argus moved its headquarters to the prestigious location of 10 Toronto Street, where it stayed until its demise.